 The key to avoiding spam filters is testing.
 The first method of testing I use is to send the newsletter to multiple email accounts with existing spam filters.
 For example, I have a Gmail account and a Hotmail account that I make sure I send my newsletter too.
 If the newsletter ends up in the junk folder, then I’ve got some work to do.

 I also have a couple of email accounts with different web hosts that have spam filters in place.
 In particular, they mostly use spam assassin – a popular piece of spam filtering software.
 Spam assassin is useful because every email that it flags as spam is given a report and a list of why that email was considered spam.

 I also have a local spam filtering application called No Spam Today! for Workstations, that runs a local copy of spam assassin on my PC.
 It acts as a very close replica of the same software used on thousands of servers worldwide.
 By sending myself copies of the newsletter No Spam Today! — using the spam assassin checking techniques — gives me feedback as to why my email may have been flagged.
 If I’ve used words or formatting that I shouldn’t have, or if I’ve included too many images, etc.

 Avoiding spam filters when sending out legitimate newsletters can be a time-consuming effort.
 However, as your contact list grows, it can also be a very beneficial exercise.
 I’ve watched open rates of just 2 to 3% soar to a massive 50% and over, simply by applying the techniques described in this article.

-I hope you like Email Marketing article, If you have any questions and query, Please comment below. and Don’t Forget to Like and Share.
+I hope you like the Email Marketing article, If you have any questions and queries, please comment below. and Don’t Forget to Like and Share.